laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 So the number of queries was reduced from 4 to 2 only, and this matter will clearly see its effect if this database, as we said, is of medium size or large, and this is what is called Eager Loading.

-## How to update one to one relationship in laravel?
+## How to update one to one relationship in Laravel?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/how-to-update-one-to-one-relationship-in-laravel.png"
+alt="How to update one to one relationship in laravel?" caption="How to update one to one relationship in laravel?"
+>}}
 ### Update data from the user's discretion.

 1. Using ***`push function`***.